swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 # Installing GraalVM Enterprise Edition and Setup

-This guide, will walk you through the process of getting setup with GraalVM (in this example, GraalVM Enterprise Edition 21.2.0).
+This guide will walk you through the process of installing GraalVM (in this example, GraalVM Enterprise Edition 21.2.0).

 For an optimal lab experience, please install the following tools: `git`, `curl`, `unzip`, Docker or Podman, Apache Maven and your favorite IDE (optional).

-## Downloading GraalVM, Enterprise Edition 21.2.0
+## Downloading GraalVM Enterprise Edition 21.2.0

 It is important to note there are two versions of `GraalVM`, the Enterprise Edition (supported and with better performance) and the Community Edition (free and Open Source).

-Both of these can be dwonloaded from the GraalVM website, but these instructions will detail download and installation of the Enterprise Edition.
+Both of these can be downloaded from the GraalVM website, but these instructions will detail download and installation of the Enterprise Edition.

 The Enterprise Edition download can be found at: [https://www.oracle.com/downloads/graalvm-downloads.html?selected_tab=21](https://www.oracle.com/downloads/graalvm-downloads.html?selected_tab=21)